781flyingdutchman/background_downloader/README.md

 Use the `MultiTaskUpload` object in the `upload` and `enqueue` methods as you would a regular `UploadTask`.

+For partial uploads, set the byte range by adding a "Range" header to your binary `UploadTask`, e.g. a value of "bytes=100-149" will upload 50 bytes starting at byte 100.
+You can omit the range end (but not the "-") to upload from the indicated start byte to the end of the file.
+The "Range" header will not be passed on to the server.
+Note that on iOS an invalid range will cause enqueue to fail, whereas on Android and Desktop the task will fail when attempting to start.

 ## Parallel downloads

 Some servers may offer an option to download part of the same file from multiple URLs or have multiple parallel downloads of part of a large file using a single URL.
 This can speed up the download of large files.
 To do this, create a `ParallelDownloadTask` instead of a regular `DownloadTask` and specify `chunks` (the number of pieces you want to break the file into, i.e. the number of downloads that will happen in parallel) and `urls` (as a list of URLs, or just one).
 For example, if you specify 4 chunks and 2 URLs, then the download will be broken into 8 pieces, four each for each URL.